njhofmann/njhofmann.github.io/_posts/2020-11-26-Some-Interesting-Tidbits-About-MTG-Cards.md

 | 5 | 5 | 370 |
 | 1 | 3 | 308 |

-## Least common power & toughness pairings?
+## Least common power & toughness pairings

 These all seemed worthwhile to include